BulletLOL/km-driver/README.md

 A Windows kernel driver that creates a hidden communication channel between userland applications and the kernel by hooking into the Windows graphics subsystem.

-What Is This?
+## What Is This?

-This project is a kernel-mode driver that allows user-mode programs to perform privileged operations without using standard Windows driver communication paths.
+This project is a **kernel-mode driver** that allows user-mode programs to perform privileged operations without using standard Windows driver communication paths.
-Instead of exposing a device object, it hooks an internal function in win32kbase.sys, providing a stealthy kernel communication channel.
+Instead of exposing a device object, it **hooks an internal function*** in win32kbase.sys, providing a stealthy kernel communication channel.

-Features
+## Features
-Memory Operations
+### Memory Operations

-Read and write memory of any process
+• Read and write memory of any process

-Direct physical memory access
+• Direct physical memory access

-Allocate and free memory in other processes
+• Allocate and free memory in other processes

-Modify page protections (RWX, etc.)
+• Modify page protections (RWX, etc.)

-Advanced Capabilities
+### Advanced Capabilities

-Control Flow Guard (CFG) bypass
+• Control Flow Guard (CFG) bypass

-Allocate executable kernel memory
+• Allocate executable kernel memory

-Expose kernel memory to user-mode
+• Expose kernel memory to user-mode

-Signature (pattern) scanning
+• Signature (pattern) scanning

-Retrieve module base addresses
+• Retrieve module base addresses

-Atomic pointer swapping
+• Atomic pointer swapping

-Safety Features

-Static identifier validation

-Ensures the caller is from user mode

-Proper process context switching

-Physical memory range validation

-How It Works
+## How It Works

 The driver avoids detection using a hook inside the Windows graphics driver:

-Hooking Procedure
+### Hooking Procedure

 Locate NtGdiPolyPolyDraw in win32kbase.sys